Limits on the Evolutionary Rates of Biological Traits: Limits to evolutionary processes with mutations

-The general bound~(\ref{eq:speedlimit}) holds in this case, too.
-Note, though, that while for the replicator dynamics the variance in the growth rate equals the variance in fitness, $(\Delta r)^2 \nobreak = \nobreak (\Delta f)^2$, this is no longer the case for dynamics with mutations.
-Connecting the variance in the growth rate (or equivalently, the Fisher information) to biologically relevant quantities in concrete settings remains an interesting problem to be explored.
+The general inequality~(\ref{eq:speedlimit}) holds in this case, too.
+Note, though, that while for the replicator dynamics the variance in the growth rate equals the variance in fitness, $\sigma_r^2 \nobreak = \nobreak \sigma_f^2$, this is no longer the case for dynamics with mutations.
+Relating the variance in the growth rate (or equivalently, the Fisher information) to biologically relevant quantities in concrete settings remains an interesting problem to be explored.